-Ethos is the property that determines our moral conduct.

 77. When we realise that our mien is being questioned, we ponder the consequence that ensues.

-78. Nothing is defined as perfect, except the word itself.
+78. Nothing is defined as perfect, except the word itself, with its seeming intimation and meaning.

-79. Perfection is not a reasonable thing achieved and is regarded, as an insipid vainglory.
+79. Perfection is not a reasonable thing achieved and is regarded, as an insipid vainglory and exoptable prevenancy.

-80. Virtue has always been compatible to the principles of Greek philosophy.
+80. Virtue has always been compatible to the principles of Greek philosophy that have amalgamated its concepts.

-81. Its origin has been compatible also to the adherence of its general practice.
+81. Its origin has been compatible also to the adherence of its general practice and usage.

-82. The Oracle refers to virtue, as a natural and logical premise to philosophy.
+82. The Oracle refers to virtue, as a natural and logical premise that is exemplified in philosophy.

-83. The attribute itself is noble and meaningful in its composition.
+83. The attribute itself is noble and meaningful in its veridic composition and worth.

 84. Nonetheless, to be virtuous does not preclude irrationality, if that individual has strayed from ethos.